 The national average cost for a single dental implant is $3,000- $6,000.
 If patients only need to replace a single tooth or very few teeth, single implants may be a good option.
 For patients who need entire rows of teeth replaced, per-tooth implant costs quickly become prohibitively expensive, which is why many of our patients choose full-arch replacements.

-All-on-4 dental implants (often called full-arch replacements or fixed implant bridges) are an implant procedure where four implants are used to replace an entire row of teeth.
+4-on-1 Full Arch dental implants (often called full-arch replacements or fixed implant bridges) are an implant procedure where four implants are used to replace an entire row of teeth.
 The average cost for this procedure ranges between $25,000-$40,000 per row of teeth.
 In comparison, our cost is only $14,950 per row of teeth for the same treatment.

 If you only look at the national average pricing, it can feel like dental implants are far out of your financial reach.
 There are specific reasons why the pricing looks expensive compared to other procedures, but dental implants offer health benefits that are unsurpassed by other solutions (e.g., dentures).
 Many patients are surprised to see how financially accessible dental implants might be.